AlannaJW/weekend-warehouse/DECISIONS.md

 **I changed it to.** A separate `data/raw/` directory at the repo root, loaded into BigQuery as proper raw tables.

-**Why.** dbt's `seeds/` directory is reserved for small reference tables (country codes, holiday calendars) that ship with the dbt project.
-Treating 30K-row event data as a "seed" would be misuse — these belong in a `raw` dataset in BigQuery, loaded the same way real source data would arrive.
+**Why.** dbt's `seeds/` directory usually has small reference tables (country codes, holiday calendars) that ship with the dbt project.
+Treating 30K-row event data as a "seed" would be confusing — they are better put in a `raw` dataset in BigQuery, loaded and organized how a real source data would be.
-Modeling the pipeline correctly matters more than convenience.

 ---